lutz500/fastapi-keycloak-template/README.md

 # fastapi-keycloak-template
-An template for fast api in connection with keycloak
+This repository contains a template for a FastAPI with Keyloak as user management.
+An additional database using postgres is considered.